Rate protection fees. TV surcharges. Tech fees. Recovery charges. These lines are easy to miss, and that is the point.

 Equipment Rental Fee (Gateway/Modem)

-If you have been a customer for 18+ months, you have almost certainly paid for a modem outright in rental fees — several times over.
-The average equipment rental costs $204/year for a device worth $80.
+If you have been a customer for 18+ months, you may have already paid for the modem several times over.
+The average rental is about $204 a year for a device worth about $80.

 Static IP Address Bundle Padding

-How to remove it: Audit how many static IPs you actually use.
-Remove unused ones.
-Then negotiate the rate on remaining IPs — the market rate is $15–$25 per static IP.
+How to remove it: Check how many static IPs you really use.
+Remove the extras.
+Then ask for a lower rate on the ones you keep.
+Market rate is often $15 to $25 per IP.

 Business Services Agreement Renewal Surcharge

-How to remove it: Any fee that appeared at or after a contract renewal date is negotiable.
-Request a 'billing audit' from your account manager — they have authority to remove these.
+How to remove it: Any fee that showed up at or after renewal is worth pushing on.
+Ask your account manager for a billing audit.
+They can often remove it.

 Unrequested Service Tier Upgrade

-Comcast field technicians and phone representatives are incentivized to upgrade service tiers.
-If your speed or service level increased without your explicit authorization — even as a 'free trial' — you may be paying for it monthly.
+Comcast reps are pushed to move accounts to higher service tiers.
+If your speed or service level changed without clear approval, even as a free trial, you may still be paying for it.

 How to remove it: Pull your contract and compare to your current invoice.
 Any service not in the original agreement requires your written consent.
 Billing errors must be credited back up to 12 months.